pkoerner/distb/README.md

 ### `ModeProtocolMachine_mch.eventb`

+In our benchmarks, this model is referred to as "MPM".
 The model was developed by Space Systems Finland as part of a Distributed System for Attitude and Orbit Control for a Single Spacecraft (DSAOCSS) System.
 The model was a part of the case study within the EU Project DEPLOY.

 See also: